-Tammy Franklin is the program manager at the Prison Fellowship Academy® for women in Kate Barnard Correctional Center—the same prison where she once served time.
+Tammy Franklin is the program manager at the Prison Fellowship Academy® for women at Mabel Bassett Correctional Center in Oklahoma.
+She formerly served as the Academy manager at Kate Barnard Correctional Center—the same prison where she once served time.
 The Academy helps women deal with many of the issues, including problems with trust, that often brought them to prison in the first place.
 She sat down with Inside Journal® to discuss her own journey with trust, identity, and reconciliation.

-Inside Journal: What is it like to serve as Academy manager in the very prison where you were once incarcerated?
+Inside Journal: What was it like to serve as Academy manager in the very prison where you were once incarcerated?

 Tammy Franklin: Many of the women in the program were at one time my peers.
 It caused me a great deal of concern in the beginning.
 People will always have opinions—some good, some not so good.

 But true integrity is living to the best of your ability, not according to what others might think.
-[Thankfully,] I have been treated with nothing but respect from both the staff and women who are incarcerated here.
+[Thankfully,] I [was] treated with nothing but respect from both the staff and women who are incarcerated here.

 Was it hard to believe the prison staff could truly trust you at first?